prachtsaal/german-law-to-html/README.md

 Prachtsaal is a non-profit art cooperative registered in Germany.
 However, the majority of our international members speaks rather English then German.
-For this reason we need to translate relevant German law and all the documents to English, the law on Cooperative societies in the first place:
+For this reason we need to translate relevant German law and all the documents to English, the law on cooperative societies in the first place:

 https://www.gesetze-im-internet.de/geng/